IzyPro/LazerPay/README.md

 ![LazerPay Logo](lazerpay.png)
 # LazerPay
-The Lazer Pay .NET SDK/Library.

-This SDK allows you to initialise a payment transaction, confirm payment, get accepted coins and make transfers.
+The LazerPay .NET SDK makes it easy to add Lazerpay crypto payment features to your .NET applications.

 # Get Started